-To obtain compensation from the Settlement Fund, Class Members will need to submit a claim to the settlement administrator2 via a Settlement Website, by telephone, or by mail.
-Id. at ¶ 9.02.
-Each Class Member who submits a timely claim will be entitled to his or her pro rata share of the Settlement Fund, less Settlement Costs, which include the costs of notice and claims administration, and attorneys' fees, expenses, and Class Representative incentive awards that this Court may approve.
-Id. at ¶¶ 2.33, 4.05.3
+To obtain compensation from the settlement fund, members of the class will need to submit a claim to the settlement administrator2 via a designated settlement website, by telephone, or by mail.
+Id. at ¶ 9.02.3 Each member of the class who submits a timely claim will be entitled to his or her pro rata share of the settlement fund, less settlement costs, which include the costs of notice and claims administration, attorneys' fees and expenses that this Court may approve, and an incentive award to Mr. Luster that this Court may approve.
+Id. at ¶¶ 2.33, 4.05.4